dc232/Google_test_task/README.md

   default = "vm_instance_keypair/gcloud_instance_key.pub"
 }
 ```
-Please note that in the futre I will incoperate the deafult arguments such as ```"smart-radio-198517"``` into the runme script via variables so that the infrastructure can be provisioned via 2 script
+Please note that in the future I will incorporate the default arguments such as ```"smart-radio-198517"``` into the runme script via variables so that the infrastructure can be provisioned via 2 script

-## Overall Load balancer archetechture
+## Overall Load balancer architecture
 The overall HTTP(S) load balancer is described to be

 ![basic-http-load-balancer](https://user-images.githubusercontent.com/11795947/37981742-6a77da3c-31e6-11e8-9e25-0521f332ddfa.jpg)